A Behavioral Wellness Supplement You Can Feel Confident In — Backed by Our 100% Money-Back Guarantee.

 Vitamin D3’s multifaceted roles in skeletal health, immune response, mood regulation, and neurological health make it a pivotal nutrient for overall canine well-being.
 Since behavior is intertwined with physical health, maintaining optimal Vitamin D levels could indirectly benefit canine behavior.
 However, as with all supplements, dosage and safety are paramount.
 Pet owners should seek veterinarian guidance before supplementing their dogs with Vitamin D3.

-Magnesium: A Vital Mineral for Muscle Relaxation and Nerve Transmission in Canines
+Magnesium: A Vital Mineral for Muscle Relaxation and Nervous System Support in Dogs

 Muscle Relaxation and Contraction